The APPLE Act Is Rotten to the Core:A Biblical Analysis of Ohio's SB309

 Analysis:

-Notice the language that SB309 would require the State of Ohio to use in describing abortion: “to end your pregnancy…” Abolitionists love to say that the law is a tutor, and this is a perfect example of the law hiding the truth and using euphemistic language to describe an abominable act that should be condemned by any civilized society.
-Notice too that in SB309, the state is content with the shedding of innocent blood.
+This is the precise pattern Isaiah condemned in ancient Israel: "Woe to those who call evil good and good evil, who put darkness for light and light for darkness" (Isaiah 5:20).
+The euphemism is ideological.
+And a state that uses it has made a moral choice; the choice to cloak an abomination in sanitized language rather than name it with honesty.
+Notice too that in SB309, the state is perfectly content with the shedding of innocent blood.
 The bill simply seeks to alert the perpetrator to the risks of the act and to point out the potential monetary gain they could obtain if the situation takes an unexpected turn.
 SB309 compels the State of Ohio to abandon its rightful role as God’s servant of justice.

 3).
 “If you decide to take an abortion-inducing drug to end your pregnancy, the state of Ohio wants you to be aware that you and your family may hold the manufacturer, distributor, your health care provider, and the health care facility financially accountable…if the medication fails to terminate the pregnancy which results in a failed abortion or requires surgical intervention.”